idaholab/raven/framework/README.txt

 As an example, in pbs mode, the Simulation class add this to the start of every command:

-pbsdsh -v -n %INDEX1% -- %SCRIPT_DIR%/remote_runner2.sh out_%CURRENT_ID% %WORKING_DIR%
+pbsdsh -v -n %INDEX1% -- %FRAMEWORK_DIR%/raven_remote.sh out_%CURRENT_ID% %WORKING_DIR%

 %INDEX1% is used to choose the node that the command runs on.
-%SCRIPT_DIR%/remote_runner2.sh is the command that is run, and %SCRIPT_DIR% allows the full path to be specified. out_%CURRENT_ID% is used to specify a unique output file.  %WORKING_DIR% is used remotely to find the correct working directory.
+%FRAMEWORK_DIR%/raven_remote.sh is the command that is run, and %FRAMEWORK_DIR% allows the full path to be specified. out_%CURRENT_ID% is used to specify a unique output file.  %WORKING_DIR% is used remotely to find the correct working directory.

 Another example: